-The following summarizes Commission personnel activity over the 12 month period, August2015, through July2016:
+The following summarizes Commission personnel activity over the 12 month period, August 2016, through July 2017:

-- A. There were eight terminations during the reporting period.
-Six terminations were in the professional job category and include one white male manager, two white male principal planners, one black male engineer, one white female editor, and one white female senior specialist.
-One termination was in the technical category and was a white female draftsperson.
+- A. There were seven terminations during the reporting period.
+Two terminations were in the professional job category and include one white male manager and one white female manager.
+Four terminations were in the technical category and include one Hispanic male engineering technician, and one Hispanic male survey technician and two white female Research Analysts.
 One termination was in the clerical category and was a white female secretary.
-All of the terminations were voluntary. - B. There were three new hires during the reporting period.
-Two new hires were in the professional job category and consisted of one white male senior specialist and one white male specialist.
-One new hire was in the technical job category and consisted of a white female survey and mapping technician. - C. There were four promotions during the reporting period.
-One promotion was within the professional category and consisted of one white female who was promoted from specialist to senior specialist.
-Three promotions were in the technical category and consisted of two black male engineering aides who were promoted to engineering technicians, and one white female survey and mapping technician who was promoted to research analyst.
+All of the terminations were voluntary. - B. There were six new hires during the reporting period.
+One new hire was in the professional job category and consisted of one white female principal planner.
+Four new hires were in the technical job category and consisted of a white female survey and mapping technician, a white male land survey technicians.
+One new hire was in the clerical category and consisted of one female administrative assistant. - C. There were seven promotions during the reporting period.
+Six promotions were within the professional category and consisted of one white male who was promoted from a manager position to the Executive Director position, two white males who were promoted from principal engineers to manager positions, one white male who was promoted from a principal planner to managerial position, one white male who was promoted from engineer to senior engineer, and one white male who was promoted from a planner to senior specialist.
+One promotion was in the technical category and consisted of a white male who was promoted from a research analyst to a planner in the professional category.
 These promotions do not represent the filling of open positions, but rather step advancements consistent with additional education and experience.